Sweet Dog

 6

-An ear that hurts is not an ear to clean: cleaning does not treat an ear infection, and some products are dangerous if the eardrum is damaged.
+A painful ear is not an ear to clean: cleaning doesn't treat an ear infection, and some products are dangerous if the eardrum is damaged.

 Keep an eye on it

-• They shake their head or scratch the ear a little more than usual
+• He shakes his head or scratches his ear a little more than usual

-• A little brown wax at the opening
+• A bit of brown wax at the opening

-• They cry out or pull away when you touch the ear
+• He yelps or pulls away when you touch the ear

-• Head strongly tilted to one side all the time
+• Head permanently tilted well over to one side

-• Loss of balance, unsteady gait, walking in circles
+• Loss of balance, staggering, walking in circles

-Dry the ears well after every swim, bath or walk in the rain: trapped moisture sets the stage for ear infections.
-And if your dog gets one ear infection after another, it's almost always an underlying allergy to treat, not a lack of cleaning (WAVD consensus).
+Dry the ears well after every swim, bath or walk in the rain: trapped moisture encourages ear infections.
+And if your dog gets one ear infection after another, it's usually the sign of an underlying cause to treat, often an allergy, not a lack of cleaning.

 2. Otitis externa in dogs, Merck Veterinary Manual